anki/cozmo-python-sdk/docs/source/getstarted.rst

 Walkthrough Video
 ^^^^^^^^^^^^^^^^^

-For your convenience, here is a video detailing the first 8 simple example programs.
-There is also simple text-based walkthrough of running your first program below that.
+For your convenience, here is a video detailing the first few simple example programs.
+You can also find a simple text-based walkthrough of running your first program below.

 .. raw:: html